cran-task-views/SpatioTemporal/SpatioTemporal.md

         horrible mess, typically under the form of a '.asc' file.
 The file in question is an assorted collection of messages, events and raw data.
 This R package will attempt to make sense of it.
-    -   `r pkg("fishmove")` Functions to predict fish movement parameters plotting leptokurtic fish dispersal kernels (see Radinger and Wolter, 2014: Patterns and predictors of fish dispersal in rivers.
-Fish and Fisheries.
-15:456-473.)
     -   `r pkg("foieGras")` Fits continuous-time random walk and correlated random walk state-space models to filter Argos satellite location data.
 Template Model Builder ('TMB') is